futuremarc/SensToken/README.md

 # SensToken
-A token sale for SenseTokens built with react, redux, and solidity
+A token sale dApp for SensTokens built with react, redux, and solidity

 ## Install